 Artificial Intelligence seems destined to change the world.
-But it needs to get its act together first or there may be hell to pay, writes one of two Joe Laurias.
+But until now its errors are being allowed to kill innocent people, writes one of two Joe Laurias.

 A judge in London has ruled that Britain’s Crown Prosecution Service (CPS) must explain what happened to certain documents in the Julian Assange case that it claims no longer exist, reports Joe Lauria.